 Century Community Charter School is a free public school of choice.
 As a family you decided to send your child to CCCS.
 We offer an excellent educational program, a character development program, an after-school program, and a safe environment for your child.

 We are able to do what we do for your child and our community with your consistent and generous assistance.
 We encourage ALL families to assist us in our efforts to be great!
-As a charter school, we receive much less than a district run public school Yet we do more.
+As a charter school, we receive much less than a district run public school.
+Yet we do more.
 We do more, because our parents have historically given more.
 Though you are NOT REQUIRED TO GIVE, we do what we do because of YOU!

 Effective January 1, 2013, AB 1575 adds Education Code Sections 49010 through 49013 and provides even further specificity regarding which types of fees and charges are prohibited.
 For the first time, charter schools are specifically included in pupil fees legislation.
 8 Consistent with the CDE advice noted above, most legal experts in the field agree that the constitutional "free school" guarantee has always applied to both charter and public schools.
 In fact, the Charter Schools Act specifically prohibits charter schools from charging tuition.
 9 Thus, AB 1575's prohibitions are widely regarded as applicable to charter schools.